Planners & Accessories

 Do you struggle to stay organized?
 Do you often forget appointments, birthdays, or other important events?
 Are you filled with great ideas and struggling to execute them?
 Does your child forget to turn in homework and find it difficult to manage his time effectively?
 Use a planner to help address executive function weaknesses, increase productivity, stay organized, reduce stress, remember responsibilities, and reach your full potential.

 First, find a planner you love or at least are willing to use.
 In addition to the list below, you might enjoy going to a nearby store to explore their planners.

 I recommend that parents also start using a planner.
 By regularly modeling the behavior you want your child to engage in, he or she is more likely to succeed.
 Also, schedule weekly family planning sessions.
 This is a great opportunity to discuss upcoming commitments and rewards for task completion, while also planning ahead for fun activities, birthdays, and vacations.

 Many children and adults aren't motivated to use a planner.
 Often, they tried in the past and it "didn't work."
 Using Cognitive Behavioral Therapy (CBT), I address low motivation and related unhelpful thinking and behavioral patterns.
 Together, you'll learn strategies to help you effectively use a planner.
 Please call 917-254-9770 for more information.
 I look forward to hearing from you.

 1. Academic Planner: Order Out of Chaos: This is the planner I often recommend for children and teenagers.
-It is available in two uniquely and effectively designed sizes.
+It is available in two sizes.
 The company offers tips and helpful videos.
 Click here to order.